ret1s/geo-i-privacy-kit/README.md

 ## Usage

 The code can be executed to generate multiple privacy-preserving synthetic trajectories for a given real location.
-Parameters such as \(\varepsilon\) (privacy level), similarity factor, and trajectory complexity can be adjusted to meet specific requirements.
+Parameters such as (ε) (privacy level), similarity factor, and trajectory complexity can be adjusted to meet specific requirements.

 ## Example